 What is an adverse employment action?

-Adverse action comes into play if information uncovered in an employment background check leads to a decision against hiring or promoting a job candidate (or dismissing a current employee).
+Adverse action comes into play if information uncovered in a background check leads to a decision against hiring or promoting a job candidate (or dismissing a current employee).

 What is an adverse action letter?